e-mail: bok@dhit.pl

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these magnets can be problematic in medical diagnosis when they are in the body.
+• Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the context of child safety.
+Furthermore, small elements of these devices have the potential to complicate diagnosis when they are in the body.

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.